soso-song/sosocoin/README.md

 - Go to http://localhost:5000/ and send a transaction with the amount of `90` to that public key

-  > Note: this will require two txIn with the amount of 50 that mint/reward to you in Test Flow 2, then create two txOut.
-By testing this way, you can now make some HTTP requests to see the detailed information:
+  > Note: this will require two [Unspent TX Outputs](https://en.wikipedia.org/wiki/Unspent_transaction_output) with the amount of 50 that mint/reward to you in Test Flow 2, then create two txOut.
+  >
+  > You can now make some HTTP requests to see the detailed information:
   >
   > `GET` `http://localhost:5000/unspentTxOuts  `
   >